Skip to product information

 Kings Cross

 The Kings Cross district was Sydney's bohemian heartland from the early decades of the 20th century.
 The illegal trading of alcohol, known as sly grog, was notorious in the area up until mid-century, led by rival brothel owners, Tilly Devine and Kate Leigh.
 For most of the 1900s, the "Cross" was an entertainment centre which hosted numerous clubs and cafes as well as the Kings Cross Theatre, one of Sydney's earliest movie houses.
 The area was also home to a large number of artists, including writers, poets and journalists.
-From the 1960s onwards Kings Cross also came to serve as both the city's main tourist accommodation and entertainment mecca, as well as its r
+From the 1960s onwards Kings Cross also came to serve as both the city's main tourist accommodation and entertainment mecca.

 Darlinghurst